 The journal will be published in cooperation with Tallinn University, the Danish Institute for Human Rights and Walther Schücking Institute of International Law.
 The journal concept was developed in the context of the “HURMUR: Human Rights – Mutually Raising Excellence” project.
 The publisher of the yearbook is Eleven International Publishing and the journal is available for purchase from their website.
 The journal is green open access, therefore after six months articles become freely accessible.

-The publication of the Yearbook’s first issue is scheduled for the end of August 2018.
-The call for papers for the second issue is available on this website, along with instructions for authors.
+The call for papers for the next issue is available on this website, along with instructions for authors.